 The chassis has a rock-solid build quality and this very aspect raises my praise for the manufacturer.
 In terms of possible Cons, here are my observations.
 All PCIe slot covers could have been reusable!
 Second, only 4 cable tie points have been provided on the backside so cable management would be challenging.
 The last and the most important of all is the lack of proper airflow which is largely due to the blocked front side.
 Read our testing section for more details.

-We are thankful to AZZA for giving us the opportunity to review their Apollo 430 White edition.
+We are thankful to AZZA for giving us the opportunity to Azza Apollo 430 Review.